Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 ww-appname | yes | Used to create a name for the app.
-In the case of an Angular widget, this is the module that will be passed to the angular.bootstrap function when starting the widget. ww-apptype | no | Currently "Angular" is the only supported framework that will auto-bind upon load completion. ww-appbind | no | The function to be executed when all the script files have completed loading. ww-appscripts | yes | A JSON object that will be used to load the additional javascript libraries.
-Define a src property for each script containing the location of the script file (using ~/ in the source tag specifies the file is in the same location as the pnp-ww.js file specified above.
-Priority is the load priority, this is a 0 based list of implied load order.
-Multiple source files may have the same priority if they do not depend upon each other to execute.)
-Use the priority property to specify a numeric priority.
-Priorities must begin at 0 and be defined in order (0, 1, 2 ...).
-Multiple scripts can be given the same priority in order to load them concurrently.
+In the case of an Angular widget, this is the module that will be passed to the angular.bootstrap function when starting the widget. ww-apptype | no | Currently "Angular" is the only supported framework that will auto-bind upon load completion. ww-appbind | no | The function to be executed when all the script files have completed loading. ww-appscripts | yes | A JSON object that defines the javascript files the widget needs in order to run

 NOTE: It is necessary to specify ww-apptype (for an Angular widget) OR ww-appbind (to do the binding yourself).